Skip to main content

 What causes dry skin?

-Dry skin is typically lacking in water and/or lipid content, but no worries — you can replenish these with the right ingredients.
+Dry skin typically lacks water and/or lipid content, but no worries—you can replenish these with the right ingredients.
 The skin’s hydration station managers, ceramides and hyaluronic acid, are building blocks that your dry skin might be missing out on.

 A figurine of a skiier sitting on a smear of Curology cream

 Dry skin can be more common at certain times of year.
-The sebaceous (oil-producing) glands in our skin sort of ‘hibernate’ in the winter, leaving it even thirstier for hydration.
+The sebaceous (oil-producing) glands in our skin hibernate, so to speak, in the winter, leaving it even thirstier for hydration.
 Skin tends to produce more oil when it’s warmer, but unprotected sun exposure and dry, hot air can damage the skin’s surface, leaving it feeling and looking dry, flaky, or red and irritated.

 How to tell if your skin is dry or dehydrated